Szowesgad/AnyDataNext/docs/FRONTEND_REWRITE.md

 - Use environment variables for API configuration
 - Ensure accessibility with proper ARIA attributes
 - Follow the existing file naming conventions
+- Write comprehensive tests for all components and utilities

 (c)2025 by M&K